-St Andrew’s Spring Hill House is a specialist comprehensive DBT unit, specifically for the treatment of women over the age of 18 with a diagnosis of borderline personality disorder (BPD),complex mental health needs, and challenging behaviour.
+St Andrew’s Spring Hill House is a specialist comprehensive dialectical behaviour (DBT) unit, specifically for the treatment of women over the age of 18 with a diagnosis of borderline personality disorder (BPD),complex mental health needs, and challenging behaviour.

 Women over the age of 18 who have:

-Spring Hill House benefits from being embedded within the local community of Northampton, and is close enough to utilise all the facilities that the Northampton Main Site has to offer.
+Spring HIll House benefits from being embedded within the local community of Northampton, and is close enough to utilise all the facilities that the Northampton main site has to offer.

 At the point of discharge, patients at Spring Hill House will have successfully gained skills through the structured DBT programme.
 This enables them to address the cycle of behaviours and suffering associated with BPD in order to make a successful transition back into the community.